aist-oceanworks/mudrod/README.md

 for guidance on how to quickly use Docker to deploy Mudrod.

 ## From source
-Ensure you have Elasticsearch running locally.
+Ensure you have Elasticsearch running locally and that the configuration in [config.xml](https://github.com/mudrod/mudrod/blob/master/core/src/main/resources/config.xml) reflects your ES cluster.
 ```
 $ git clone https://github.com/mudrod/mudrod.git
 $ cd mudrod
 $ mvn clean install
 $ cd service
-$ mvn jetty:run
+$ mvn tomcat7:run
 ```
 You will now be able to access the Mudrod Web Application at [http://localhost:8080/mudrod-service](http://localhost:8080/mudrod-service). **N.B.** The service should not be run this way in production.
-Please see below for running the service via Tomcat.
+Please see below for running the service via Tomcat in a production setting.

 In another window...
 ```